raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 Double-check that your program has the following basic functionality:

 Your program should
- [ ] contain a file called `main.py` containing your main logic.
+ * Contain a file called `main.py` containing your main logic.
- [ ] read from a SenseHAT sensor or take a photo using the Astro Pi camera.
+ * Read from a SenseHAT sensor or take a photo using the Astro Pi camera.
- [ ] save a photo or sensor data to a file.
+ * Save a photo or sensor data to a file.
- [ ] stop before 10 minutes have elapsed.
+ * Stop before 10 minutes have elapsed.

 --- task ---